kernoeb/Telegramusic/README.md

 </p>

 ## Disclaimer

 :warning: For educational purposes only (or for free music)
 Please don't use this for illegal stuff.
 It's **against Deezer's terms of service**.

 ## Information

 You should probably use Docker way to install the bot, or follow the steps listed in the Dockerfile.
-As indicated in the Dockerfile there's a temporary patch to avoid the "FLAC issue" from the deezer download library.
+As indicated in the Dockerfile there's a temporary patch to avoid the "FLAC issue" from the deezer download library, and another one to allow downloading albums with more than 25 tracks.

 ## Translations